hugomrdias/ansible-role-nginx/README.md

 # ansible-role-nginx [![build status](https://gitlab.com/hugomrdias/ansible-role-nginx/badges/master/build.svg)](https://gitlab.com/hugomrdias/ansible-role-nginx/commits/master)
-> Role to install Thumbor in Debian systems
+> Role to install Nginx in Debian systems

 This is for advanced users.
-This is only for Debian uses stretch sources to install nginx to enable http2 with ALPN support using openssh 1.0.2+
+This is installs openssh 1.0.2+ from debian jessie-backports and nginx from the offical ubuntu xenial packages to enable http2 with ALPN support using openssh 1.0.2+

 A base ssl conf is available at `/etc/nginx/conf.d/ssl/ssl.conf` to be included although to be used you need to generate `dhparam` first with `openssl dhparam -out /etc/nginx/conf.d/ssl/dhparam.pem 2048` or 4096.
 After that you just need to add the following directives to each server and this should give you an A+ score in SSL Labs.